Pork Loin in Dried Chile Adobo

 History & Origin

 Adobo is one of Mexico's oldest preservation techniques, combining the pre-Hispanic influence of dried chiles with the vinegar introduced by the Spanish in the sixteenth century.
 In northern Mexico - Sonora, Chihuahua, Nuevo León - where pigs were introduced early by colonisers, pork adobo became central to home kitchens.
-Unlike central Mexican adobo (which uses mulato and pasilla chiles), the northern version favours colorado or ancho chile, the more intensely flavoured northern oregano, and apple cider vinegar.
-Pork loin, being a low-fat cut, absorbs the adobo flavours particularly well during prolonged marinating.
+Unlike central Mexican adobo (which uses mulato and pasilla chiles), the northern version favors colorado or ancho chile, the more intensely flavored northern oregano, and apple cider vinegar.
+Pork loin, being a low-fat cut, absorbs the adobo flavors particularly well during prolonged marinating.

 Estimated cost